sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 money.
 It's almost guaranteed.

 At this point in my career as an entrepreneur, I was pretty geared up for maximizing my chances of success.
+No moonshots for me.
 So I decided to start with customers, not a product.
-When I quit my job and people asked me what my business was going to be, I said, "It will be for web designers, that's all I know for sure."
+When I quit my job and people asked me what my business was going to be, I said, "It will be for web designers, that's all I know."

 30X500 is almost completely about empathy and how to have some for your customers.
-So it's pretty much a guarantee you will make money, so I signed up.
+So it's pretty much a guarantee you will make money.
+I signed up.

+The rest of my story, and how I grew my list to over 3,000 people and made over $15,000, is really just me executing what I learned in 30X500 to the best of my ability.

 What customers do you want
 ------------------------------

-The first step in learning about your customers is to pick the customers you want.
+If you start with customers, then the first step is to pick the customers you want.

-I want my customers to have money and to be inclined to spend it.
+I wanted my customers to have money and to be inclined to spend it.
 They should also be working on things I'm interested in, so I don't get too bored making stuff for them later (because it gets boring fast, just trust me on this).
+They should also hang out on the web, otherwise I would have no idea how to reach them.

+There are other qualifications, but these are the most important.

 In retrospect, I should have picked web developers, or Python developers or Javascript developers &mdash; all things that I am.
 But I